-- Each team submits a solution as described on the VRX Wiki. - Teams are encouraged to submit standalone documentation of their solutions such as video demonstrations of their solutions.
-These submissions are optional. - Evaluation:
+Each team submits a solution as described on the VRX Wiki.

+Evaluation:

-- To be eligible for Phase 3, teams must submit their solution for automatic evaluation as described in the VRX Technical Guide. - After the submission deadline, the VRX technical team will execute each team's solution for all of the VRX tasks.
+To be eligible for Phase 3, teams must submit their solution for automatic evaluation as described in the VRX Technical Guide.

+- After the submission deadline, the VRX technical team will execute each team's solution for all of the VRX tasks.
 Execution will be performed in the same evaluation environment used for the final stage of VRX (see Phase 3: VRX Challenge, below). - A scoring report is generated for each team and for each task.
-The scoring process is detailed in the competition documents as well as the Task Tutorials. - The VRX technical team will publish a "leaderboard" summarizing scores from the Dress Rehearsal.
+The scoring process is detailed in the competition documents as well as the Task Tutorials. - The VRX technical team will publish a "leaderboard" summarizing scores from the Dress Rehearsal. - We will also release detailed log files for all scored runs.